 Skip to main content

-Mobile Home Parks and Mindset Shifts: William Palmer’s Real Estate Journey
+Mobile Home Parks and Mindset Shifts: William Parmer’s Real Estate Journey

 William started in the United States Marines and later transitioned into law enforcement.
 Like many, he found his world shifted dramatically during the pandemic, which brought his law enforcement career to a standstill.
 It was during this period that he first discovered real estate by listening to podcasts—a testament to the power of learning and adapting, even in uncertain times.